K44rel/gist-monitor/deployment/README.md

 ### Deploy gist-monitor and external load balancer

-This will deploy the latest version from the Google Container Registry
+This will deploy the version specified in the yaml from the Google Container Registry

 ```shell
 kubectl apply -f node.yml